Crombie Real Estate Investment Trust Announces Monthly Dividend of $0.07 (TSE:CRR.UN)

 Crombie Real Estate Investment Trust (TSE:CRR.UN) announced a monthly dividend on Thursday, January 28th, TickerTech reports.
 Stockholders of record on Monday, February 15th will be paid a dividend of 0.0742 per share on Monday, February 15th.
 This represents a $0.89 dividend on an annualized basis and a dividend yield of 6.15%.
 The ex-dividend date is Thursday, January 28th.

-A number of analysts have recently commented on CRR.UN shares.
-National Bank Financial upped their target price on Crombie Real Estate Investment Trust from C$15.50 to C$16.50 and gave the stock an “outperform” rating in a research note on Monday, November 16th.
-BMO Capital Markets upped their price target on Crombie Real Estate Investment Trust from C$14.00 to C$14.50 in a report on Monday, November 16th.
-TD Securities upped their price target on Crombie Real Estate Investment Trust from C$13.50 to C$14.00 and gave the stock a “hold” rating in a report on Monday, November 16th.
-Royal Bank of Canada upped their price target on Crombie Real Estate Investment Trust from C$14.50 to C$15.00 and gave the stock a “sector perform” rating in a report on Monday, November 16th.
-Finally, CIBC upped their price target on Crombie Real Estate Investment Trust from C$14.50 to C$15.75 in a report on Monday, November 16th.
-Four equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-The company has a consensus rating of “Hold” and a consensus price target of C$15.11.
+A number of analysts have recently issued reports on CRR.UN shares.
+BMO Capital Markets increased their price objective on shares of Crombie Real Estate Investment Trust from C$14.00 to C$14.50 in a research note on Monday, November 16th.
+CIBC upped their target price on shares of Crombie Real Estate Investment Trust from C$14.50 to C$15.75 in a research report on Monday, November 16th.
+TD Securities upped their target price on shares of Crombie Real Estate Investment Trust from C$13.50 to C$14.00 and gave the stock a “hold” rating in a research report on Monday, November 16th.
+Royal Bank of Canada upped their target price on shares of Crombie Real Estate Investment Trust from C$14.50 to C$15.00 and gave the stock a “sector perform” rating in a research report on Monday, November 16th.
+Finally, Canaccord Genuity lowered shares of Crombie Real Estate Investment Trust from a “buy” rating to a “hold” rating and upped their target price for the stock from C$14.50 to C$15.00 in a research report on Monday, November 16th.
+Four investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+The company presently has an average rating of “Hold” and an average target price of C$15.11.

 Crombie Real Estate Investment Trust ("Crombie") is an unincorporated, open-ended real estate investment trust established under, and governed by, the laws of the Province of Ontario.
 Crombie is one of the country's leading national retail property landlords with a strategy to own, operate and develop a portfolio of high quality grocery and drug store anchored shopping centres, freestanding stores and mixed use developments primarily in Canada's top urban and suburban markets.